 Simple English definitions for legal terms

-Read a random definition: trust agreement
+Read a random definition: innocent purchaser for value

 An indent is a type of document that was used in the past to show an agreement between two or more parties.
 It was written on a piece of parchment that was cut in a zigzag pattern, so each party had a copy that fit together like a puzzle.
 This made it hard to forge or change the document.
 An indent could be a certificate of debt, a contract, or a deed.
 Nowadays, indents are not used anymore, but some legal terms still refer to them, like "indenture" or "indentured servant."